 We were welcomed at the entrance by a member of staff who showed us a 3D map of the grounds.
 He explained some highlights of the various walking routes; for example, there are flamingos, otters, and a lovely play area.
 Here I bought a bag of bird seed for later (£1).
 We were also informed of the times of special talks at the various enclosures.

 Sadly (for me and you), we didn’t get to watch any of those due to the play area being the main draw today.
 We chose to walk the inner circuit, which is roughly half a mile long, and so perfect for little toddling legs.

 At Washington Wetlands there are loads of different species of birds, some of which you can feed seed from your hands.
 There are little enclosures where you can stand with palm outstretched, and geese will come and gobble them off little hands.

 At the moment, if you are planning on going to Washington Wetlands, you definitely need to take your wellies.
 Especially if you think your kids might go “off piste” as some of the grassed areas near to the enclosures are boggy.
-In February 2017, the Puddle Jumping Championships will be held at Washington Wetlands.
+In February half term, the Puddle Jumping Championships will be held at Washington Wetlands.
 James is very excited about this already, ever since he heard about it he’s been telling everyone about it!